jgnewman/sequoia/README.md

 If you are familiar with common React/Redux architecture, this will likely make perfect sense to you.
 If not, it may feel a bit new.
 If that's the case, here is a brief conclusion tying everything together:

 The general idea is that all of your application state is stored in one global state object under various namespaces.
-Components observe values on the state and can pass those values down to their nested children.
+Components observe values on these namespaces and can pass those values down to their nested children.
 Whenever observed values change, all components using them will automatically update.
 To change those values, we define rules for how the state can be transformed, then infuse actions that trigger those rules into our components.

 ## Other Cool Tricks